 Every year NINO opens one full-time postdoctoral position for the duration of two years (overlapping tenures).
 Each NINO Postdoctoral Fellow carries out original research at NINO, organises an international workshop on a related theme, publishes the proceedings in a NINO volume, and teaches a seminar for graduate students at OIKOS, the National Research School in Classical Studies in the Netherlands.

-Candidates are recruited through an open call for application, alternating between the three core research areas of the NINO: Archaeology, Egyptology and Cuneiform Studies.
-In 2025, the call is open for researchers in the field of ancient Near Eastern archaeology, in 2026 for researchers in Egyptology, and in 2027 for researchers in the field of cuneiform studies.
+In 2026, the call is open for researchers in the field of Egyptology (including Coptology), in 2027 for researchers in the field of Assyriology (including Hittitology), and in 2028 for researchers in the field of Near Eastern archaeology.
 Successful candidates will have completed their PhD and possess a research CV commensurate to career stage.

 Please refer to Leiden University’s terms and conditions, described in the vacancy posting.

-The Annual Postdoc Conference is convened by NINO’s Postdoctoral Fellow at the end of the first year, or beginning of the second year, of his/her tenure.
+The Annual Postdoc Conference is convened by NINO’s Postdoctoral Fellow at the end of the first year, or beginning of the second year, of their tenure.
 The topic of the international conference is relevant to the Postdoc Fellow’s own research, and academic research interests represented in the Netherlands (at NINO and elsewhere).
 Applicants to the fellowship will include a description of the workshop envisioned in their research proposal, including a list of invited speakers.

 The Postdoctoral Fellow will collect the papers presented at the workshop in a volume to be published in one of NINO’s book series, after peer review.
 Funds are available for the organisation of the conference and for editorial support.